Motorcycle Accident Statistics from the NHTSA

 - The failure of motorists to detect and recognize motorcycles in traffic is the predominate cause of all motorcycle accidents.

 - 35% of all bikers involved in fatal crashes in 2008 were speeding.
 That number dropped in 2016, when 33% of all motorcycle riders involved in deadly crashes were speeding.

-- Helmets are estimated to be 37% effective in preventing a fatal injury.
+- Motorcycle helmets are estimated to be 37% effective in preventing a fatal injury.
 Wearing a helmet can prevent a fatal injury.
 Wear a helmet.

 - In 2007, there were about 75% more motorcycles registered now than there were in 1997.
 In 2016, there were 8,679,380 motorcycles registered across the country.

 - 49% of bikers killed in crashes in 2007 were over the age of 40.
 In 2016, that same age group made up of 54% of motorcyclists killed.

 - Helmets are estimated to be 41% effective in preventing fatal injuries for motorcycle passengers.

-- Of the young motorcycle operators ages 15 to 20 involved in fatal crashes in 2008, more than one-third (43%) were either unlicensed, or driving with an invalid license.
+- Of the young motorcycle operators ages 15 to 20 involved in fatal crashes in 2008, more than one-third (43%) were unlicensed or driving with an invalid license.
 In 2016, that number dropped considerably.
 Only 27% of motorcycle riders involved in fatal accidents were riding without valid licenses.